Configure SSO for Bluebeam Accounts | Entra ID

 Why are some users listed as "Not Matched"?

 Users could be listed as "Not Matched" for a variety of reasons.
 For example, the list of BBIDs we have stored could include users who are either no longer with your organization, have had name changes, or had mistakes in their email address when originally added.
-Reconciliation allows you to evaluate the users listed as "Not Matched" to determine whether they should be provisioned for SSO and SCIM access or if the configuration process can ignore those users.
+Reconciliation allows you to evaluate the users listed as "Not Matched" to determine whether they should be provisioned for SSO access or if the configuration process can ignore those users.

 When you see this screen, you can: